materight/ais-projects/bio_inspired_ai/notes.md

 - **Can you find a choice of parameters that work properly across several problems?** \
 After some testing, the parameters that gives the best results across different problems are:
     - μ = 20
-    - λ = 100
+    - λ = 120
     - ρ = 10
-    - self-adaptation strategy = individual
+    - self-adaptation strategy = Individual

 ### Exercise 3